-JMS Managing Director Mark Jackson said: “The contractors are working to exceptionally tight timescales, so need the very best, most effective, and safest powered access machines while working at height.
+JMS Managing Director Mark Jackson said: “The contractors are working to exceptionally tight timescales, so need the very best, most effective, safest powered access machines while working at height.

 “They’ve certainly got that with the ‘squad’ of booms we’ve assembled.
-Whether it comes to speed of operation, working height, or reach, there is barely and equal anywhere in the world.”
+Whether it comes to speed of operation, working height, or reach, there is barely equal anywhere in the world.”

 Premier league booms – the key players

 Up front, in the Harry Kane role perhaps, is the JLG 1850SJ boom, which has an exceptionally fast elevation speed for such a large boom.
-Its platform can rise to a maximum working height of 58.57 metres and has a maximum outreach of 24.38 metres.
+Its platform can rise to a maximum working height of 58.57 metres has a maximum outreach of 24.38 metres.

 Just behind that machine, it is the Dele Ali of boom lifts, the Genie (perfectly named) SX 180, the highest reaching self-propelled boom in the Genie Super Boom range.

-It has a maximum working height of 56.86m, a maximum outreach of 24.38m it offers an extreme working envelope, and a self-levelling platform on the end of a rotating jib allowing it to swivel (like Mr Ali) and position operatives precisely where they need to be.
+It has a maximum working height of 56.86m, a maximum outreach of 24.38m it offers an extreme working envelope, a self-levelling platform on the end of a rotating jib allowing it to swivel (like Mr Ali) position operatives precisely where they need to be.

 Finally, holding the fort in the backline is the JLG 1500 AJP – not unlike Eric Dier – the world’s tallest articulating boom, which the widest working range of any machine of its kind.

-With a maximum working height of 48.15m, and an up and over height of 18.40 metres, this boom is as versatile as they come, anywhere across the worksite.
+With a maximum working height of 48.15m, an up over height of 18.40 metres, this boom is as versatile as they come, anywhere across the worksite.
 With JLG QuickStickTMcapability, it can get from full height to ground in just two minutes.

 Low level access plays a vital part too

-JMS is also providing a range of smaller access machines, including highly flexible Ecolift and Pecolift personnel masts for low-level safe working at height.
-The machines are ideal for tasks that include electrical wiring, ducting installation, and pipe fitting.
+JMS is also providing a range of smaller access machines, including highly flexible Ecolift Pecolift personnel masts for low-level safe working at height.
+The machines are ideal for tasks that include electrical wiring, ducting installation, pipe fitting.

-Mark Jackson said: “Having the right mix of powered access machines on a site like the Tottenham Hotspur stadium is essential to meet all working at height commitments safety and productively, and that is what we’ve been able to do.”
+Mark Jackson said: “Having the right mix of powered access machines on a site like the Tottenham Hotspur stadium is essential to meet all working at height commitments safety productively, that is what we’ve been able to do.”

-All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood studios and Radlett.
+All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood studios Radlett.